fluxninja/aperture/docs/content/reference/configuration/spec.md

 <!-- vale on -->

-Clamp to the nearest datapoint
+Clamp to the nearest data-point

 </dd>
 <dt>continue_curve</dt>